USS Benfold Conducts Routine Operations while Underway

-(Jan.
-31, 2023) Fire Controlman 3rd Class Dillon Chen, from Albuquerque, New Mexico, primes port chock aboard Arleigh Burke-class guided-missile destroyer USS Benfold (DDG 65).
-Benfold is assigned to Commander, Task Force (CTF) 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
+PHILIPPINE SEA (Feb.
+8, 2023) Gas Turbine Systems Technician (Mechanical) 3rd Class Jacob Shaff, from Surprise, Arizona, tags out machinery aboard Arleigh Burke-class guided-missile destroyer USS Benfold (DDG 65) in the Philippine sea, Feb.
+8. Benfold is assigned to Commander, Task Force (CTF) 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class RuKiyah Mack).

 |Date Taken: